Quasibound states of analytic black-hole configurations in three and four dimensions: Introduction

-In the present work, we analytically compute the QBSs (or resonant frequencies) in the (3+1)-dimensional Unruh's acoustic black hole by using the Vieira-Bezerra-Kokkotas (VBK) approach \cite{AnnPhys.373.28,PhysRevD.104.024035}, which suggests imposing the polynomial condition of the Gauss's hypergeometric functions \cite{Abramowitz:1972} as a matching condition for the two asymptotic behaviors of the radial solution.
-In fact, the VBK approach was originally developed for the radial solution given in terms of the Heun functions \cite{Ronveaux:1995}, as well as the analytical expression for the QNMs of (3+1)-dimensional Unruh's acoustic black hole was obtained from the polynomial condition of the Gauss's hypergeometric functions by Saavedra \cite{ModPhysLettA.21.1601}.
-Therefore, we will show that the VBK approach can also be applied for the radial solution given in terms of the hypergeometric functions and then the radial eigenfunctions related to the QBSs has the (correct) desired behavior.
+In the present work, we analytically compute the QBSs (or resonant frequencies) in the (3+1)-dimensional Unruh's acoustic black hole by using the Vieira-Bezerra-Kokkotas (VBK) approach \cite{AnnPhys.373.28,PhysRevD.104.024035}, which suggests imposing the polynomial condition of Gauss's hypergeometric functions \cite{Abramowitz:1972} as a matching condition for the two asymptotic behaviors of the radial solution.
+In fact, the VBK approach was originally developed for the radial solution given in terms of the Heun functions \cite{Ronveaux:1995}, as well as the analytical expression for the QNMs of (3+1)-dimensional Unruh's acoustic black hole was obtained from the polynomial condition of Gauss's hypergeometric functions by Saavedra \cite{ModPhysLettA.21.1601}.
+Therefore, we will show that the VBK approach can also be applied for the radial solution given in terms of the hypergeometric functions, and then the radial eigenfunctions related to the QBSs has the (correct) desired behavior.
 We also investigate the QBSs in the (2+1)-dimensional Unruh's acoustic black hole, given the lower-dimensional properties of tabletop experiments.

 This paper is organized as follows.
-In Sec.~\ref{4DUABH}, we introduce the metric corresponding to the 4-dimensional Unruh acoustic black hole (4DUABH), solve the wave equation, and obtain the spectrum of QBSs.
-In Sec.~\ref{3DUABH}, we perform these same analysis in the 3-dimensional Unruh acoustic black hole (3DUABH).
+In Sec.~\ref{4DUABH}, we introduce the metric corresponding to the four-dimensional Unruh acoustic black hole (4DUABH), solve the wave equation, and obtain the spectrum of QBSs.
+In Sec.~\ref{3DUABH}, we perform these same analyses in the three-dimensional Unruh acoustic black hole (3DUABH).
 Finally, in Sec.~\ref{Conclusions}, the conclusions are given.
 Here, we adopt the natural units where $G \equiv c \equiv \hbar \equiv 1$.